Deep Learning for Event-based Vision: A Comprehensive Survey and Benchmarks: Scene Understanding and 3D Vision

-\textbf{Remarks}: Some research employs SNNs for optical flow estimation \cite{haessig2018spiking,paredes2019unsupervised,lee2020spike}.
-For example, Haessig \etal~\cite{haessig2018spiking} introduced an SNN variant of the Barlow and Levick model utilizing IBM’s TrueNorth Neurosynaptic System.
-However, deep SNNs suffer from the spike vanishing problems.
-To address this problem, Lee \etal~\cite{lee2020spike} combined SNNs and CNNs in an end-to-end manner to estimate optical ﬂow, while \cite{paredes2019unsupervised} proposed a hierarchical SNN architecture for feature extraction and local and global motion perception.
-Future research could explore combining SNNs and transformer~\cite{liu2021attention} to learn the global and local visual information from events.
+Some research employs SNNs for optical flow estimation \cite{cuadrado2023optical}.
+However, deep SNNs suffer from spike vanishing problems.
+To this end, \cite{lee2020spike} combined SNNs and CNNs in an end-to-end manner to estimate optical ﬂow, while \cite{paredes2019unsupervised} proposed a hierarchical SNN architecture for feature extraction and local and global motion perception.
+Future research could explore combining SNNs and transformer to learn the global and local visual information from events.

+\textbf{Unsupervised methods}: Recent research is focused on unsupervised learning for solving the data scarcity problem.
+Zhu \etal ~\cite{zhu2019unsupervised} introduced a novel event representation containing two channels for encoding the number of positive and negative events and two for the timestamp of the most recent positive and negative events.
+They utilized the grayscale, \ie, APS, images of the event camera as the self-supervision signals to train the network.
+However, these methods are still based on the photo consistency principle, while this assumption may not be valid in some adverse visual conditions (\eg, high-speed motion).
+To this end, Zhu \etal \cite{zhu2019unsupervised} proposed a discretized volumetric event representation to maintain the events' temporal distribution, and the input processed event data is used to predict the motions and remove the motion blur.

+\textbf{Remarks}: Deep learning-based approaches for optical flow estimation have garnered extensive exploration.
+Yet, \textbf{\textit{a pertinent avenue of inquiry lies in examining real-time network architectures that can fully leverage the inherent benefits of event cameras, including their low latency and persistent operational capabilities.}}